How Sleep Affects Pelvic Health: A Gentle Yoga Flow for Nervous System Reset

-So if you’ve been feeling depleted, wired-but-tired, or just not quite yourself, I hope you’ll take 20–30 minutes to try this flow.
+If you’ve been feeling wired-but-tired, depleted, or just not quite yourself, I encourage you to carve out 20–30 minutes for this bedtime yoga flow.
 Even a few of the poses can make a difference.
-Your nervous system, your pelvic floor, and the rest of your body will thank you for it.

-Be gentle with yourself and enjoy!
+Be gentle with yourself and enjoy.

 ~Dr. Jenn